THE NATIONAL ENDOWMENT FOR THE ARTS

 TEACHER TRAINING WORKSHOP:

-The Poetry Out Loud Teacher Training Workshop will include activities and free resources for teachers to use as they guide their students in learning and performing great poetry.
+The Poetry Out Loud Teacher Training Workshops will include activities and free resources for teachers to use as they guide their students in learning and performing great poetry.
 During this intensive workshop, teachers will have the opportunity to experience what can happen as they bring the program to their classrooms.
 Topics will include how to implement Poetry Out Loud in schools, effective performance techniques, judging guidelines and constructive critiques.

 A Poetry Handbook by Mary Oliver